timothyjgraham/russia_govt_liking_accounts/README.md

 The IDs of all accounts are provided in the repository as a text file: `liking_ALL_users_account_IDs.txt`.

+There are 196689 unique accounts in total, which 'liked' at least one of the most recent 50 tweets from 75 Russian government and embassy accounts (details below).

 ## Step 2

 For the [bot analysis](https://twitter.com/timothyjgraham/status/1508029324334870528) I used the [Botometer model via the API](https://rapidapi.com/OSoMe/api/botometer-pro).